Table of Contents

 Final Thoughts on Steve Flesch WITB

-His antics last season showed that even golfers get better with age and prompted me to take notice of his equipment.
+His antics last season showed that even golfers get better with age and prompted me to take notice of his golf equipment.

 Flesch turns to Callaway to carry his wood play, Srixon handles the irons, and the master craftsman at Titleist Vokey supplies his wedges.